An Investigative Database

 The unrecovered, the unreturned, the unwritten.

 “Dark provenance” is the museum-world term for objects whose chain of custody is unknown, illegitimate, or hidden.
-The site is structured in three layers: a documented case study of the post-2003 Mesopotamian looting; six further cultural clusters where the same structural conditions apply; and a unifying inscription-monetization thesis that ties the seven domains together through a single model of how looted-content value moves.
+The site is structured in three layers: a documented case study of the post-2003 Mesopotamian looting; eight further cultural clusters where the same structural conditions apply; and a unifying inscription-monetization thesis that ties the nine domains together through a single model of how looted-content value moves.

 The lead case